What is Acupuncture?

 | Acupuncturist – Chinese Medicine | Dry Needling |

-| Minimum 4 Year Bachelor Degree | Course takes 48 to 72 hours |
+| Minimum 4 Year Bachelor Degree | 48-72-Hour Course |

 | Chinese Medicine Board Australian (CMBA) Registered practitioners | No Registration required-therefore minimum competence standards may or may not be applied. |

 | A Holistic practise – This includes treating the affected area as well as the larger system that governs it.
-Based on a system that is over 2000 years old. | Only treats the affected area with a purposeful, painful approach. |
+Based on a system that dates back over 2000 years ago. | The only treatment is to the area in question and it works by beating the muscle into submission. |

-| Required continuing professional development for registration | No continuing professional development required. |
+| Mandatory continuing professional education for registration | No continuing professional development required. |

 | Strict infection control standards | Unknown standards |

-| It is required to have professional indemnity insurance for acupuncture. | Dry needling and acupuncture may not be covered by all practitioners. |
+| Professional indemnity insurance for acupuncture is mandatory | Dry needling and acupuncture may not be covered by all practitioners. |